peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 and amount of information to give, essentially where to start the conversation, and starting it in the wrong place can be a disaster.

-Engineers—or, really, humans—by and large need to be met where they are.
-The promise of better pastures is tempered by the pain of the journey to them.
-We can improve this ratio by making the promise greater, or more real.
-We can do that by delivering immediate and clear benefit in the form of the new ways.
-We can also improve the ratio by making the costs lesser.
-We can do that by shouldering some or much of the initial burden.
+If the goal is to persuade, engineers&mdash;or, really, humans&mdash;by and large need to be met where they are.
+The promise of greener pastures is tempered by the pain of the journey to them.
+We can improve this ratio by making the promise greater, or more real; we can do _that_ by delivering immediate and clear benefit in the form of the new ways.
+We can also improve the ratio by making the costs lesser; we can do _that_ by shouldering some or much of the initial burden.
 In truth I think a successful enterprise must do both.

 Getting by with something you already know is always easier, preferable, to learning something new.
 So to change the behavior of an entire org you have to